nxp-imx/meta-nxp-connectivity/docs/guides/nxp_mpu_matter_demos.md

 - You can refer to the [Yocto images and demos build guide](../../README.md) to build Yocto images and demos for i.MX Matter devices.
 - You can refer to [K32W lighting example application guide](https://github.com/project-chip/connectedhomeip/tree/master/examples/lighting-app/nxp/k32w/k32w0/README.md) to build the K32W DK6 firmware and lighting-app firmware and set up the K32W lighting example application.

-<a name="matter-demos-with-otbr"></a>
+<a name="running-matter-demos-with-otbr-and-openthread-on-the-imx-mpu-platform"></a>

 ## Running Matter demos with OTBR and OpenThread on the i.MX MPU platform

-For devices that support the Thread protocol, this guide uses the NXP K32W DK6 main board with K32W061 daughter board running lighting application as an example.
+For devices that support the Thread protocol, this guide uses the NXP K32W DK6 main board with K32W061 daughter board running the lighting application as an example.
 The i.MX MPU platform can perform Matter networking with end devices using OTBR.
 Matter with OTBR on i.MX devices network topology diagram as shown below.

  <img src="../images/matter_demos/imx9-otbr.png" width = "500"/>

-Figure Matter with OTBR network topology diagram for i.MX93 FRDM, i.MX93 EVK, i.MX91 EVK, i.MX91 QSB, i.MX91 FRDM and i.MX95 15x15 EVK
+Figure Matter with OTBR network topology diagram for i.MX 93 FRDM, i.MX 93 EVK, i.MX 91 EVK, i.MX 91 QSB, i.MX 91 FRDM, and i.MX 95 15x15 EVK

  <img src="../images/matter_demos/imx8mm_imx6ull_imx8ulp-otbr.png" width = "500"/>

-Figure Matter with OTBR network topology diagram for i.MX8M Mini EVK or i.MX6ULL EVK
+Figure Matter with OTBR network topology diagram for i.MX 8M Mini EVK or i.MX 6ULL EVK

 The commissioning process consists of the following main stages: